skac112/miro/README.md

 # miro
-Library for handling vector graphics with SVG support and some DSL goodies.
+Library for vector graphics with SVG support and some DSL goodies.

 Miro is a library for handling vector graphics in an effective and expressive way, thanks to using Scala.
 It is designed for using primarily with SVG.
 As of today (2017-04-08) it is still on early stage and has only limited support for SVG, but this will change soonly.